Can a “stroad” ever be a “complete street”?

 Yes.
 It is important, and it is definitely better than nothing.
 But it’s also symptomatic of our larger inability in the U.S. to understand the fundamental difference between a road and a street.
 And that confusion, in turn, is a part of why we end up creating “stroads”, which are wide, high-speed, high volume traffic roads with lots and lots of driveways to access a lot of low-density, “horizontal” development.
 (Here in Delaware, think Concord Pike, Kirkwood Highway, Route 40 and US13.)

 Can “stroads” like Kirkwood Highway or US13 ever be retrofitted to effectively serve pedestrians and bicyclists?
-That’s the underlying premise of our “Complete Streets” policy.
+That’s an underlying premise of our “Complete Streets” policy.
 But how realistic is this assumption?
 Check out this video, which suggests that it is not particularly realistic at all:

 RELATED: